andreiepure/andreiepure.github.io/_draft/2022-12-30-memories-from-2022-talks.md

 The talk was fine, although I hadn’t had time to prepare my speech properly.
 It took a little bit more than one hour - I preferred to have more material that I could remove from for the 50-minute presentation.
 I didn’t get many questions as I wished at the end.
 Unfortunately, there was no tricky question and no constructive feedback.

+You can watch the [recording on youtube](https://youtu.be/ghKAGy-NrSI) - it was an ok talk, but my slides and speech were not polished and in my opinion I did not have a very good energy and vibe throughout the talk.
+I really needed to change this before going on stage.

 ## Dry-runs in my company

 The week before D-Day (the 30th of August 2022), I did three dry runs inside the company.
 By this time, I improved the presentation, reduced the content and prepared a speech.